Magic-JD/is-fast/README.md

 - `<h1>` will be **bold**.
 - `<a>` (links) will be **cyan**.
 - `<blockquote>` will be **gray** and **italicised**.

+### Style Precedence and Merging

+Styles are cumulative and follow a priority order.
+The precedence for matching styles is:

+- Basic (default) style – applies when no specific match exists.
+- Tag selector – applies to all elements of a given type (e.g., div).
+- Untagged class selector – applies to all elements with the class (e.g., .that).
+- Tagged class selector – applies to a specific tag with the class (e.g., div.that).
+- Untagged ID selector – applies to the element with a specific ID (e.g., #this).
+- Tagged ID selector – applies to a specific tag with a specific ID (e.g., div#this).

 ## 🌈 Syntax Highlighting